 Last week a girl told me one of her relatives hates her.
 But after spending time with this relative, I specifically heard her say she loved this girl.
 I was then able to tell the girl that even though her relative might not express their love well, that relative does love her.

 Your Challenge: Listen.
 Do you hear anyone saying something nice about someone else?
 Instead of feeling envious, why not share this “good gossip” with that person?

 3. Show genuine interest in others.

-My Story: The other day as I was walking out of a retirement home, I stopped to talk to an older woman who was out pruning bushes.
+Yes, even people you don’t know.
+Who says you have to stare at your phone and pretend they’re not standing right next to you?
+The other day as I was walking out of a retirement home, I stopped to talk to an older woman who was out pruning bushes.
 She proceeded to show me her different bushes, and we guessed at their names.
 “A porcupine bush, maybe?
 That’s what it looks like to me!”

 I don’t know if my conversation with her brightened her day or not.
 It doesn’t really matter that I know.
-She has great worth as an image bearer of God, and I had the privilege of “seeing” and interacting with her briefly.
+She has great worth as an image-bearer of God, and I had the privilege of “seeing” and interacting with her briefly.

 Your Challenge: The next time you’re passing a stranger, look them in the eye, and say “hi”!
 Ask them a question about what they’re doing.
 Show a little interest.
 C’mon, you can do it.

 4. Say thanks.

 Make it a habit to thank the lady filling the paper towels in the bathroom.
 Thank your server, manager, and/or cook as you’re leaving a restaurant.
 Don’t take everything for granted.
 If it’s nice, it’s because someone made it nice it for you.